jaspector

 One free reinspection is allowed for a failed required inspection; later reinspections are chargeable

-Do I need a building permit in Indian Mound, TN?
+01 Do I need a building permit in Indian Mound, TN?

 The state residential program applies to one and two family dwellings and townhouses in areas that have not been exempted or opted out.
 Detached garages, sheds, barns, and other detached nonliving structures do not need a state residential building permit.

-How much does a building permit cost in Indian Mound, TN?
+02 How much does a building permit cost in Indian Mound, TN?

+Building permit fees in Indian Mound, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not stated in the source found.
 Fees are calculated as: Based on estimated cost of construction.
 Plan check fee: Not publicly stated in the source found.

-How do I apply for a building permit in Indian Mound, TN?
+03 How do I apply for a building permit in Indian Mound, TN?

-1. Confirm whether the project is in a state residential permit area or handled locally.
+To apply for a building permit in Indian Mound, TN, follow these steps: 1.
+Confirm whether the project is in a state residential permit area or handled locally.
 2. If the work falls under the state program, create or sign in to a CORE account.
 3. Purchase the residential building permit based on estimated construction cost.
 4. Print the permit and keep it available for the job site.
 5. Schedule inspections in CORE or by email to SFMO.permits-licensing@tn.gov if needed.
 6. Pass foundation, framing or rough-in, and final inspections before completion.

-How long does it take to get a building permit in Indian Mound, TN?
+04 How long does it take to get a building permit in Indian Mound, TN?

-What work is exempt from building permits in Indian Mound, TN?
+05 What work is exempt from building permits in Indian Mound, TN?

-How do I schedule a building inspection in Indian Mound, TN?
+06 How do I schedule a building inspection in Indian Mound, TN?

-Other cities in Stewart County
+Other jurisdictions in Stewart County.

-View all Stewart County jurisdictions →
+All Stewart County jurisdictions →